Agoric/documentation/main/guides/orchestration/index.md

-# What is Agoric Orchestration
+# What is Agoric Orchestration?

 Agoric’s Orchestration capability allows developers to easily build cross-chain capabilities into existing applications or to create novel cross-chain-focused products.